ant-research/Awesome-Knowledge-Injection/README.md

 | `Parameter Regularization` | constrain important parameters, update directions, or low-rank spaces | lightweight, PEFT-friendly, easy to plug into existing training stacks | may under-inject if regularization is too strong; hyperparameter-sensitive | currently the strongest and densest direct public mainline |
 | `LoRA Isolation` | isolate knowledge via separate LoRAs, experts, or routing paths | strong interference control; modular | higher parameter / deployment complexity; routing adds design overhead | few public representatives so far, but the direction is clear |

-Except for `Distill`, tables below are sorted chronologically, newest first.
-In `Distill`, the table is split into `direct VLM / MLLM work` and `LLM upstream inspirations`, with newest-first ordering inside each group. `GitHub / Stars` records only public official repositories; newly added rows use snapshots verifiable around `2026-05-13`, while older rows keep their original snapshots.
+Except for `Distill`, tables below are sorted chronologically, newest first. `Distill` is further split by distillation signal source, loss design, and model type. `Online distill` and `self distill` can overlap, so each paper is filed by its dominant contribution while cross-tags are kept in the position field. `GitHub / Stars` records only public official repositories; newly added rows use snapshots verifiable around `2026-05-19`, while older rows keep their original snapshots.

 <a id="direction-distill-replay"></a>